herotechcourse/kotlin-lotto-precourse/README.md

         1.1.3 The bonus number should not be the same as the winning number

 	1.2.
-The machine calculates and issues the appropriate number of lottery tickets
+The machine calculates and issues the appropriate number of lottery tickets 1.2.1.
+The machine calculates number of tickets based on the purchased amount divide by 1000

 ### 2. Generating lottery tickets

 	2.1.
 Each ticket contains 6 unique random numbers between 1 to 45
+        2.1.1.
+The machine allocates unique lotto numbers between 1 to 45 for the number of tickets that the user has purchased

 ### 3. Calculating the prize